 the capresso infinity grinder review

 The Capresso Infinity is a sturdy grinder that is well put together.
-It was clearly manufactured for daily use and will last for years.
-While much of the body is made of plastic, this plastic seems to be fair hardy, but could definitely be upgraded to stainless steel.
+It was plainly produced for every day use and will last for quite a long time.
+While much of the body is made of plastic, this plastic seems to be hardy, but could definitely be upgraded to stainless steel.
 The design of the grinder is above average, and it wouldn’t look out of place in the home of a true coffee connoisseur.
 There are few bells and whistles, but it all in all, it looks the part.

 ease of use

-This grinder is extremely easy to use as it offers only basic functions.
+This grinder is incredibly simple to use as it offers just essential capacities.
 It does offer 16 grind settings, which is more than enough for a novice coffee drinker to experiment with, all controlled with a single large dial on the front of the grinder.

 The grinder has a timer switch with numbers on.
 These numbers don’t really equate to anything; neither seconds nor weight, so use them more as a reference point.